 - Blackbeard – Edward Teach (1680 – 1718) – Was an English pirate who operated around the West Indies and the North American Colonies (United States).
 He was known to be a shrewd and calculating leader who spurned the use of violence but was highly successful.

 As you can see, pirates have long been on the high seas, looting ships and taking treasures.
-Many of these pirates that operated during the time of golden age of pirates have a romanticized in many different movies and books.
+Many of these pirates that operated during the time of the golden age of pirates have been romanticized in many different movies and books.

 Pirates on the high seas continue to be a problem in many parts of the world.
 Many aspects of Africa and Asia continue to have incidents of modern-day pirating on the high seas.
 These modern pirates have used the high seas for armed robbery, hijackings, kidnappings, and unauthorized ship boardings.

-So for centuries, people continue to sail around the high seas.
+So, for centuries, people continued to sail around the high seas.
 Pirates have also sailed the high seas as the high sea is one area of the world that is not part of any single country or sovereign nation.